stwalez/devops-pbl/project_12_files/project_12.md

 ### Step 1 – Jenkins job enhancement

 Create a new directory and set appropriate permissions:

 ```
 sudo sudo mkdir /home/ubuntu/ansible-config-artifact
 sudo chmod -R 0777 /home/ubuntu/ansible-config-artifact
 ```
 Install Copy Artifacts Plugin

 ![copy_artifacts](screenshots/copy_artifacts.png)

-Create a new Freestyle Project and configure its job to run after the ansible jenkins job is done.
+Create a new Freestyle Project and configure its job to run after the ansible jenkins job is done:

 ![Configure Jenkins project](screenshots/save_artfacts_config.png)

-The new project will be configured to copy artifacts from the ansible jenkins utilized in [project 9](../project_9_files/project_9.md) to the created directory
+The new project will be configured to copy artifacts from the ansible jenkins utilized in [project 9](../project_9_files/project_9.md) to the created directory:

 ![Configure Jenkins project](screenshots/save_artfacts_config_2.png)

 Make a change the Github repo and verify that the new job runs:

 ![Jenkins job](screenshots/save_artfacts_build_output.png)